hangarlink/hangarexport/README.md

 * Includes the handle.
 * Use at your own risk - no warranty or support is provided for this extension.

-**Always enbale Two Factor Authentication on your RSI account before using any chrome extensions.**
+**Always enable Two Factor Authentication on your RSI account before using ANY chrome extension.
+Note, Email based 2fa is not as secure as Google Authenticator or Authy based 2fa**

+**NEVER SHARE A PASSWORD WITH YOUR EMAIL ACCOUNT AND YOUR RSI ACCOUNT**

 * Ensure this code is not compressed or zipped (unzip if required)
 * Download and install chrome